Osborne Naval Shipyard

 The OSDP is now complete and has been handed over to tenant, BAE Systems Maritime Australia, who has commenced prototyping for the construction of the nine Hunter Class Frigates that form part of the NNSE.

-The next stage of development for the southern yards at ONS is the modernisation of the brownfields Osborne South yard.
-The first building refurbished and repurposed into a pipe workshop was completed in 2021, and planning is underway for other upgrades across Osborne South.
+The next stage of development at ONS is the upgrade and modernisation of existing infrastructure.
+The first building to be refurbished and repurposed into a pipe workshop was completed in 2021, and planning is underway for other upgrades across the shipyard.

 A key driver in the expansion and modernisation of Osborne South was to enable the concurrent construction of two vessels up to destroyer size, and all new facilities were built to facilitate this.